They walk in the footsteps of the apostle Paul.

-Despite a society resistant to the very ideas and foundations of their ministry, Katerina and Sotiris (with Campus Crusade for Christ) challenge cultural norms and face daily obstacles with boldness.
+Despite a society resistant to the very ideas and foundations of their ministry, Katerina and Sotiris (with Cru) challenge cultural norms and face daily obstacles with boldness.
 They hold to a hope that God will reach the Greeks of today like He did in the past.

 One Tuesday afternoon, on the campus of Aristotle University in Thessaloniki, Katerina knocks politely on the door of a dorm room, wondering if anyone will be home.
 She has prayed for a meaningful conversation, but has prepared herself for anything.

 A girl named Froso opens the door.
 She agrees to go through Katerina's spiritual survey and invites her inside.
 Froso seems polite and curious, tucking her straight brown hair behind her ears as she sits down on the bed.

 Teddy-bear curtains cover the windows, and a few teddy bears are pushed aside on her bed.
 Four Greek Orthodox icons hang on the wall, and a picture of a priest is pinned to her bulletin board.

 Katerina begins, asking Froso about her year in school (second), her major (Greek literature), and her hometown (Volos, a bustling seaport halfway between Athens and Thessaloniki).

 Froso thoughtfully answers Katerina's questions: Her purpose in life is simply to be happy, and the basic problem with the world is a lack of inner balance.
 The conversation seems to be going well.

 "Would you like to know God personally, if you could?" asks Katerina.
 Froso answers yes.
 So Katerina pulls out an evangelistic booklet printed in the Greek language.